 - These costs may significantly vary depending on the size, condition, and location of the leased premises, supply and demand for materials and labor in your local area, local building and fire code requirements, and requirements of the lease regarding such matters as construction, signage, and inflation.

 - This estimate involves the furniture, fixtures, and equipment you will need to open a Teriyaki Madness Business, such as chairs, tables, casework, refrigerators, freezers, grills, a range, a deep fryer, exhaust hood, and other items.
-Some of these expenses will depend on the Teriyaki Madness Business size, shipping distances, supplier chosen, and your credit history.
+Some of these expenses will depend on the Teriyaki Madness Business size, shipping distances, supplier chosen, any equipment in the space that can be utilized, and your credit history.

 - You must obtain and maintain certain types and amounts of insurance, as specified in Item 8.

 12. Business Licenses and Permits: $500 to $9,860

 - You must obtain all necessary permits and licenses required by applicable law before you begin operation of the Teriyaki Madness Business.